fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 ## Introduction

-A getting started guide for this Server-Side ServisBOT rendering app.
+A getting started guide for this Server-Side ServisBOT app.

 Main Features:
 * Server-side rendering: implemented server-side rendering for a more performant application